ericpham380/gulp-starter-pack/README.md

 # gulp-starter-pack
-Starter pack to automate all the things with Gulp development workflow - simulate server environment, compile, minify, concatenate files.
+Starter pack to automate all the things with Gulp development workflow - from simulating a local server environment, compiling, minifying, concatenating files (SASS, CSS, JS) to making it ready for shipping to production.